-Watch: A future staple of tourism in Tendring?
+Watch: A future staple of the seafront?
 I try out Clacton's newest attraction

 The big wheel’s main selling point, of course, is its ability to offer up stunning views of Clacton – fitting giving it has been installed to mark the town’s 150th anniversary.

-Each ride costs £4 and lasts for roughly six minutes, in which time guests can marvel at the district’s spanning coastline as they slowly turn above the town.
+Each ride costs £4 and lasts for roughly six minutes, in which time guests can marvel at the district’s spanning coastline as they revolve, elevated above the town.

 For some day-trippers and residents, being afforded less than ten minutes on the wheel could feel like a rushed experience.